-"We're very glad that the merging was successfully able to take place," A clear, male voice sent Akemi looking up from her homework.
+"We're very pleased with the success of this merging," A clear, male voice sent Akemi looking up from her homework.
 To her surprise, it was the face of the man in the magazine as cameras furiously flashed before him.

 "We're looking forward to our future endeavors with Fukuda Cargo, and we are thankful to finally have them with us..."

-Her sister returned from the kitchen, a bowl of potato chips in her hand as she placed it on the table beside Akemi's books.
+Her sister returned from the kitchen, a bowl of potato chips in hand as she placed them on the table beside Akemi's books.

 "Call me when my show starts," she said.
 "I'll just finish with the dishes."

-"Okay," Akemi grabbed a chip as she continued watching Takeshi Ryuuzaki on her screen.
+"Okay," Akemi grabbed a chip as she thoughtfully continued watching Takeshi Ryuuzaki on her screen.

 "Tell him I can't go.
 I have a meeting today."